Mondo Cane ("A Dog's World") is a 1962 film directed by Gualtiero Jacopetti, Paolo Cavara, and Franco Prosperi.

 It is a documentary, more or less.
 The film is a series of disconnected segments that are meant to document the shocking or bizarre or disturbing aspects of 1962 life.
 The vignettes included in the film are wildly varying in subject and mood.
 Among the many random bits that make up this film are:

-- Topless New Guinea tribeswomen literally chasing men around, looking to mate.
+- Topless New Guinea tribeswomen literally chasing after multiple men to make into their multiple husbands.

 - Another New Guinea community in which the people have a feast that requires beating their pigs to death with sticks.